nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 By doing so, the following operations are carried out:

 ##### Step 1:
+When a user first inputs a `delete` command, eg. `delete id/CS1010`, this command is being parsed in `Controller`.
+`Controller` then returns a `DeleteFromAvailableCommand`, which follows to call `Command#execute(SemesterList semesterList, AvailableModulesList availableModulesList)`, in this context, `DeleteFromAvailableCommand#execute(SemesterList semesterList, AvailableModulesList availableModulesList)`.

+##### Step 2:
+`DeleteFromAvailableCommand` then proceeds to call its own method `deleteModule(SemesterList selectedModulesList, AvailableModulesList availableModulesList)`.
+In this method, it first calls another method `checkIfModuleAvailable(AvailableModulesList availableModulesList)`, which returns a `boolean` value about whether the module inputted is in the list of available modules to choose from.
+If the module is not found in the list of the available modules, it proceeds to throw a `RunTimeException`.

+##### Step 3:
+Or else, another method in `DeleleFromAvailableCommand`, `checkIfIsPreReq(Module moduleToCheck, AvailableModulesList availableModulesList)` is called.
+If the module selected is a prerequisite to other modules, it will throw a `RuntimeException`.

+##### Step 4:
+Or else, `DeleteFromAvailableCommand` then proceeds to call the method `Ui.showDeleteFromAvailableMessage(String module)`.
+This tells the user that the module has been deleted from the list of available modules.

+##### Step 5:
+It will call another method `checkIfInModulePlan(String moduleId, SemesterList selectedModulesList)` This checks if the module is in the user's module plan.
+If the module is in the user's module plan, the module will be deleted from the module plan.
+`DeleteFromAvailableCommand` will then proceed to call the `Ui.showDeleteFromAvailableFollowUpMessage(String module)` method.
+This show the user that on top of deleting the module from the list of available modules, it has also been deleted from the user's module plan.

 The sequence diagram below shows the mechanics of `DeleteFromAvailableCommand`: